techidaily/site-windows11/source/_posts/browser-bugs-and-breakages-fixing-website-issues-on-your-windows-pc.md

  If you use a VPN or proxy server to conceal your online activity, they can also contribute to this problem.
 The benefit of proxy servers is that they allow you to access websites blocked in your region by skirting around regional blocks.

  However, if some websites are blocked in a particular region, and you use a proxy server of that region, the websites won't open on your computer.
-Therefore, you should[disable the proxy server on Windows](https://www.makeuseof.com/windows-11-disable-proxy/) and/or turn off your VPN to ensure the problem doesn't come from them.
+Therefore, you should [disable the proxy server on Windows](https://www.makeuseof.com/windows-11-disable-proxy/) and/or turn off your VPN to ensure the problem doesn't come from them.

 ## 5\.
 Run a Netsh Command in the Windows Command Prompt